 Instructions

-- Stir in the cornstarch slurry and continue stirring until the soup thickens and reaches a gentle boil.
+- To heat the broth, in a pot over high heat bring the chicken stock and salt to a simmer.
+Stir in the slurry and continue stirring until the soup thickens slightly and reaches a full boil.

 Thank you , my very favorite soup ever .